Annotating Foundations and Identifying Structural Elements in Revit Structure

 Learn More

-So let's pick that and here we have our type properties dialog box.
-First thing we want to do is we want to give it a type mark which will be referenced in a schedule later on.
-This one we're going to call gb-1 or grade beam one.
+Select that, and here we have our Type Properties dialog box.
+The first thing we want to do is assign it a Type Mark, which will be referenced in a schedule later on.
+This one we're going to call GB-1 (Grade Beam 1).

 Let's pick it.
-Let's right click.
-Select all instances visible in this view and again we see we have four and that grade beam is six feet by three feet deep.
+Right-click.
+Select All Instances > Visible in View.
+Again, we see we have four, and that Grade Beam is six feet wide by three feet deep.

-Again, let's go to our edit type.
-Let's pick that.
-We're going to give this a type mark in our parameters of gb-2 because they are two individual, I'm sorry, gb-2 because they are two individual grade beam types.
+Again, go to Edit Type.
+Select that.
+We're going to assign a Type Mark in our parameters as GB-2, because these are two individual—I'm sorry—GB-2 because they are two individual Grade Beam types.

-Let's hit okay.
+Click OK.
 Very good.
-Now let's look at our spread footing.
+Now let's look at our Spread Footing.

 Our first one is 96 × 96 × 48 inches deep.
-So again, let's go to our edit type.
-Since 96 inches is eight feet, we're going to call this f8 as it's already marked.
+So again, go to Edit Type.
+Since 96 inches is eight feet, we're going to call this F-8, as it's already marked.

 Okay.
 Now let's go to our exterior footings.
-Let's right click.
+Right-click.

-Let's do a select all visible in view and we see we have eight of them.
-Let's pick our edit type and we can see that they are 72 inches which is six feet.
-We are going to call this f-6.
+Let’s do a Select All Instances > Visible in View, and we see we have eight of them.
+Let’s pick Edit Type, and we can see that they are 72 inches, which is six feet.
+We are going to call this F-6.

 Very good.
-It helps us identify the size of our footing also.
-And the last but not least is the continuous footings.
+This helps us identify the size of our footing as well.
+And last but not least are the Continuous Footings.

-Those will be covered in a detail but we do need to show the of the footing in this drawing.
-So let's start there.
-Let's zoom in.
+Those will be covered in a detail drawing, but we do need to show the width of the footing in this drawing.
+So let’s start there.
+Let’s zoom in.

-Let's go to our annotate tab.
-Let's pick our align dimension and let's dimension our footing.
+Go to the Annotate tab.
+Select Aligned Dimension and let’s dimension our footing.
 We see it's three feet wide.

-Again, it's three feet wide.
-Let's pull it out.
+Once more, it’s three feet wide.
+Pull it out.
 Align it.

 Let’s go around and finish here.
 And the last face here.
 Okay, that looks good.